 It is a raw image of survivors in the middle of nowhere: a glimpse of the conditions of minimal survival – and the rag tag closeness to death on arid gouged ground in summer temperatures of 100 to 120 degrees F. The words of Bernau and Wegner help deepen the context and reality of the Syrian desert concentration camps, as they were referred to.

 While this camp photograph has not been reproduced often, other Wegner images have become iconic.
-The photograph of a woman walking with a bundle on a dirt road [Fig. 4.2] was probably taken, as Tessa Hoffmann notes, in 1915 when Wegner was on his way to Baghdad as a soldier in the German-Ottoman Sanitation Mission.
-In his diary entry of October 19, 1916, while in Aleppo on his way to Constantinople, he wrote:
+The photograph of a woman walking with a bundle on a dirt road (Figure 4.2) was probably taken, as Tessa Hoffmann notes, in 1915 when Wegner was on his way to Baghdad as a soldier in the German-Ottoman Sanitation Mission.
+In his diary entry of 19 October 1916, while in Aleppo on his way to Constantinople, he wrote:

 In the last few days I have taken numerous photographs.
 They tell me that Jemal Pasha, the hangman of Syria, has forbidden the photographing of the refugee camps on the pain of death.
 I carry these images that horrify and indict hidden under my cummerbund.
 In the camps of Meskene and Aleppo I collected many petitions, which I have hidden in my knapsack, in order to bring them to the American embassy in Constantinople, since the postal service will not deliver them.
 I do not doubt for a moment that I am thereby committing an act of high treason and yet the knowledge of having helped these most wretched people at least in a slight respect fills me with a feeling of greater fortune than could any other deed.